xarkenz/name/README.md

 Some test files have been included.
 You can find them in [test files](test_files/test_files.md).

 ## Assembly
-NAME assembles each module in the user's directory into an ET_REL relocatable object file for the linker to handle, using code found in [elf_utils.rs](name-as/src/elf_utils.rs) and [assembler.rs](name-as/src/nma.rs).
+NAME assembles each module in the user's directory into an ET_REL relocatable object file for the linker to handle, using code found in [elf_utils.rs](name-as/src/elf_utils.rs) and [assembler.rs](name-as/src/assembler/assembler.rs).
 Each ET_REL has the same following sections, present in this order:
  - Reserved null section
  - `.text`
  - `.data`
  - `.symtab`
  - `.strtab`
+ - `.line`
  - `.shstrtab`

-The order in which sections appear in linked, multi-module programs is not specified.
+The order in which sections appear in linked, multi-module programs is not yet specified.
 Single-module programs maintain the same section order once assembled.

 The NAME MIPS assembler uses a few key steps: